NLnetLabs/routinator/doc/manual/source/manual-page.rst

       refresh
             An integer value specifying the number of seconds Routinator should wait between consecutive validation runs in server mode.
-            The next validation run will happen earlier, if objects expire earlier.
+            The next validation run will happen earlier if objects expire earlier and min-refresh is set.
 The default is 600 seconds.

+      min-refresh
+            An integer value specifying the number of seconds Routinator should at least wait between consecutive validation runs in server mode.
+If not set this will default to refresh.

       retry
             An integer value specifying the number of seconds an RTR client